 18300.
 Searching Between the Stars. (=PHSC 18300) PQ: Any 10000-level general education sequence in chemistry, geophysical sciences, physical sciences, or physics.
-For course description, see Physical Sciences.
+With the advent of modern observational techniques such as radio and satellite astronomy, it has become possible to study free atoms, molecules, and dust in the vast space between the stars.
+The observation of interstellar matter provides information on the physical and chemical conditions of space and on the formation and evolution of stars.
 D. Harper.
-Autumn.
+Winter.

 18500.
 The Lives and Deaths of Stars. (=PHSC 18500) PQ: Any 10000-level general education sequence in chemistry, geophysical sciences, physical sciences, or physics.
-For course description, see Physical Sciences.
-Offered 2003-04; not offered 2002-03.
+In this course we study the observed properties of stars and the physics that enables us to understand them.
+Star formation, stellar evolution, and the deaths of stars are discussed.
+This course is offered in alternate years.
+K. Cudworth.
+L: C. Pryke.
+Spring.